 And with shows like Les Triplées and Miraculous Lady Bug et Chat Noir that are set in Paris, parents are also entertained imagining themselves living in Paris.
 You can find more of my top French cartoons to watch here.

 For free resources, one of my favorites is francaisfacile.com.
 With exercises covering the trickier points of French grammar, you can create a free account and do quizzes to keep track of your progress.
 (I used this one myself, when I was planning my move to France.)

 ☞ RELATED POST: Raising Bilingual Children in France: Meet a Brit in Paris

 Books are great and all, but a picture is worth a thousand words.
-For older children and adults looking to improve your French, there is no better way than reading a few French comics.
+For older children in middle school and high school, as well as adults looking to improve your French, there is no better way than reading a few French comics.

 With titles like Asterix and Obelix and the Schtroumpfs (Smurfs) the comic industry in France is quite big.
 There are many famous French comic book series that have hit international status and been translated and exported the world over.